Elected Swat officials given ultimatum to denounce offensive or face consequences.

 The military onslaught comes after increasing pressure by the US government to take a stronger line against the Taliban.

-In another development, reports in the US media say that the Pentagon has shared with Islamabad surveillance data gathered from drones flying over Pakistani territory.
+The US military on Thursday confirmed newspaper reports that it had shared with Islamabad surveillance data from drones flying over Pakistani territory.

-Islamabad has called the drone overflights and bombing runs a violation of its territorial sovereignty.
+Islamabad has called the drone flights and bombing runs a violation of its territorial sovereignty.